YuriMakaruk/redocly/createAccount.md

 ## Overview

-Chaching supports **multiple accounts per user**.
+Chaching supports multiple Live and Sandbox accounts.
 Each account is fully isolated and has its own Stripe integration, customers, subscriptions, products, invoices, and billing data.

 There is **no limit** to the number of accounts you can create.